 A).
 Sometimes - it depends on the positions.
 You can stand to be a Student Voice Rep and any other part-time position (Student Council Chair, Campus Rep, NUS delegate, etc.).
 You can also stand to be an NUS (National Union of Students) delegate and any other position.
 If you aren't sure, please email email@example.com

 Q. When will the list of students standing in the Leadership Race be announced?

 A).
-The names and manifestos of all candidates will be made available a couple of days after the candidates briefing.
-All manifestos will be published on the Students’ Union website ready for the voting period on Monday 25th March.
+The list of candidates will be made available a couple of days after the candidates briefing.
+All information will be published on the Students’ Union website ready for the voting period on Monday 23rd March.